core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

+## Version -17 to -18 ## {#sec-17-18}

+* Changed document title.

+* Renamed "Group Encryption Key" to "Signature Encryption Key".

+* Renamed "Signature Encryption Algorithm" to "Group Encryption Algorithm".

+* The Group Manager is not optional, but always present.

+* The authentication credential of the Group Manager can have a different format than that of the group members'.

+* Set-up of new endpoints moved to document body.

+* Clarifications and editorial improvements.

 ## Version -16 to -17 ## {#sec-16-17}

 * Definition and registration of the target attribute "gosc".